StratumAuhuur/CTFPad/README.md

 Using
 -----
-If you are using a self-signed certificate (which is the case for certificates generated with `newcerts.sh`) it may be necessary to access `https://$host:$etherpad_port` directly to add an certificate exception since most browsers do not allow adding exceptions for iframes.
+If you are using a self-signed certificate (which is the case for certificates generated with `new_certs.sh`) it may be necessary to access `https://$host:$etherpad_port` directly to add an certificate exception since most browsers do not allow adding exceptions for iframes.